Skov0/NetworkMonitor/README.md

 Tested on Windows 10 (64-bit).
 <br />
-Build on .NET Framework 4.0.
+Built on .NET Framework 4.0.